No Pine Needles Today!

 It wasn't surprising; I'd suffered from environmental allergies for weeks.
 First came pollen--flowering plants, followed by pine pollen, followed by live oak and Spanish moss.
 By the end of the first two weeks, I'd had the maximum dose for the average adult, and now I was just a teeny bit panicky, thinking my real problem might be hiding underneath the allergies, like anchovies in the Caesar salad.

 Suddenly, something popped!
-I remembered how it felt in thrid grade to be sat on by Butch Mason and have pine straw shoved into my face.
-Those memories brought back my life-long motto, 'I will not eat pine needles!'
-I decided to shower, shave, and get dressed.
-Out in the sunshine and fresh air, I felt on top of the world.
-I was the old Genome again--the one I knew so well, and it lasted throughout the day.
+And it wasn't my ears this time!
+I remembered how it felt in third grade to be sat on by Butch Mason and have pine straw shoved into my face as the whole degrading spectacle was witnessed by my schoolmates.
+Those memories brought back my life-long motto, 'I will not eat pine needles!

 No comments: